ga-curriculum/express-api-hoot-back-end/show-hoot/README.md

 });
 ```

-> ❗ A user needs to be logged in to view hoot details, so besure to include the `verifyToken` middleware.
+> ❗ A user needs to be logged in to view hoot details, so be sure to include the `verifyToken` middleware.

 ## Code the controller function